ethereum/devp2p/caps/eth.md

   At the same time, client implementations must take care to not disconnect all syncing peers purely on the basis of their BlockRangeUpdate.

+### GetBlockAccessLists (0x12)

+`[request-id: P, [blockhash₁: B_32, blockhash₂: B_32, ...]]`

+Require peer to return a BlockAccessLists message containing the block access lists of the given block hashes.
+The number of BALs that can be requested in a single message may be subject to implementation-defined limits.

+BALs are only available for blocks after [EIP-7928] activation and within the weak subjectivity period (~3533 epochs).
+Requests for unavailable BALs return empty entries.

+### BlockAccessLists (0x13)

+`[request-id: P, [block-access-list₁, block-access-list₂, ...]]`

+This is the response to GetBlockAccessLists, providing the requested BALs.
+Each element in the response list corresponds to a block hash from the GetBlockAccessLists request.
+Empty BALs (RLP-encoded empty list) are returned for blocks where the BAL is unavailable.

+The BAL must be validated by computing `keccak256(rlp.encode(bal))` and comparing against the `block-access-list-hash` in the corresponding block header.
+See [Block Access List Encoding] for the structure of block access lists.

+The recommended soft limit for BlockAccessLists responses is 2 MiB.

 ## Change Log

+### eth/70 ([EIP-7928], TBD)

+Version 70 added block-level access lists (BALs) support for the [Amsterdam fork].
+The block header now includes a `block-access-list-hash` field containing the keccak256 hash of the RLP-encoded access list.
+Two new messages [GetBlockAccessLists] and [BlockAccessLists] were added to enable peer-to-peer exchange of BALs for optimized synchronization and parallel execution.

 ### eth/70 ([EIP-7975], June 2025)